yzmar4real/IOS_Audit_Run/README.md

 source bin/activate

+## Step 2 - Defining the Testbed for devices to be audited

+1. Edit genie.yml file to include parameters for your devices.
+It is usually advisable to start from the Core device outbound.

+## Step 3 - Executing the Script

-6. Execute the main script from console
+1. Execute the main script from console

-python3 Main.py
+python3 IOS_Master.py